This is the continuation of my first article: Part 1 where the Town Hall and Pricing sessions were described.

 Speaking of not knowing where to begin, this session contained a lot of information.
 I was trying to capture notes as the speakers presented but I’m sure some of it is a little lost in translation.
 This is the high level only.

 The session will be repeated as a webinar later for those that had to leave early to catch flights, and for those who were there to see it again and share it with their staff.
-No timeline on when that will happen, but I would stay tuned to the GP team blogs or the GP technical airlift website itself.
+No timeline on when that will happen, but I would stay tuned to the GP team blogs.

 - All of the demos we saw this week were on Windows Azure and in Office 365 where Office was in the mix.
 That’s pretty cool!